Long (finance)

 In finance, a long position in a financial instrument means the holder of the position owns a positive amount of the instrument.
 The holder of the position has the expectation that the financial instrument will increase in value.
 This is known as a bullish position.
+The term "long position" is often used in context of buying options contracts.

+Ownership

+When an investor holds a long position in a stock they are buying a share of ownership in a company.
+Depending on the type of Stock purchased this can entitle the shareholder to voting rights at shareholder meetings or dividend payments.

 Security

 In terms of a security, such as a stock or a bond, or equivalently to be long in a security, means the holder of the position owns the security, on the expectation that the security will increase in value, and will profit if the price of the security goes up.
 Going long a security is the more conventional practice of investing.

 Future

 Going long in a future means the holder of the position is obliged to buy the underlying instrument at the contract price at expiry.
 The holder of the position will profit if the price of the underlying instrument goes up, as the price he will pay will be less than the market price.